Get insider access

 Sony WF-1000XM5 Truly Wireless

-Between the Sony WF-1000XM5 and Creative Aurvana Ace 2 True Wireless, the Sony are the superior choice.
+Between the Sony WF-1000XM5 Truly Wireless and Creative Aurvana Ace 2 True Wireless, the Sony headphones are the superior choice.
 The Sony have a much better noise cancelling system, sound better with less distortion, and last longer.
-The Creative Aurvana Ace 2 True Wireless promise much on paper, but their battery life is short, and the sound quality, despite the impressive high-quality codec selection, doesn't outdo the Sony in the real world.
+The Creative headphones promise much on paper, but their battery life is short, and the sound quality, despite the impressive high-quality codec selection, doesn't outdo the Sony in the real world.

 Apple AirPods Pro (2nd generation) Truly Wireless

 The Creative Aurvana Ace 2 True Wireless aren't as versatile as the Apple AirPods Pro (2nd generation) Truly Wireless.
 The Creative have a greater selection of high-quality codecs for Android users than the Apple headphones, but they have imaging issues and distortion.
 Their active noise cancelling can't compete well with the Apple buds.
-The Apple earbuds have a more neutral sound profile by default, spatial audio, and seamless connectivity with other Apple devices.
+The Apple earbuds follow our target curve a bit more closely, which some users may prefer, and have native spatial audio support as well as seamless connectivity with other Apple devices.

 Bose QuietComfort Ultra Earbuds Truly Wireless